Voting begins throughout Ireland in major abortion decision

 - Mauled in Montana woods, grizzly-bear researcher walks 2 miles with fractured skull for help

 Results are not expected until Saturday afternoon or evening.
+Voting has already taken place on Ireland’s offshore islands so that paper ballots can be taken to the mainland and counted in time.

+There was good weather Friday morning in the capital, Dublin, and much of the country, a factor that could help the “yes” forces in favor of repeal get the heavy turnout they seek.

+“Yes” campaigners were handing out stickers at several major pedestrian crossroads Friday morning.
+Many people voted on their way to work and sported “I voted” buttons.